iconclass/server/src/help/abouta.md

 2009

 - E. Posthumus, J.P.J.
-Brandhorst: http://www.iconclass.org: the online browser of the ICONCLASS system.
+Brandhorst: [http://www.iconclass.org](http://www.iconclass.org){:target="read"}: the online browser of the ICONCLASS system.
 It was officially launched on November 10th, 2009, but actually operational since 2006 with a slightly different stylesheet.
 (Since the launch some 2,000 corrections and expansions were incorporated in the online system.)

 2010

 - N. Motohashi, K. Yamauchi and T. Takagi, "Improvement of bag of visual words using Iconclass," 2010 Annual Meeting of the North American Fuzzy Information Processing Society, Toronto, ON, 2010, pp. 1-5, doi: 10.1109/NAFIPS.2010.5548294.
 - L. Couprie, Iconclass.
 In: Henri van de Waal.
 Bundel ter gelegenheid van zijn honderdste geboortedag.
 3 maart 1910/3 maart 2010.
 Leiden, 2010, pp. 33-45.
 - Katrin Weller, Knowledge Representation in the Social Semantic Web.
-In: Knowledge and Information, K. G. Saur 2010 (https://doi.org/10.1515/9783598441585) pp. 46-49
+In: [Knowledge and Information, K. G. Saur 2010 pp. 46-49](https://doi.org/10.1515/9783598441585){:target="read"}

 2015